Location: Atlanta, GA

 Sales: $152 million

 Green Bay, WI (two facilities); Glen, France; Avigliano, Italy

-Baby wipes, industrial and food service wipes, feminine hygiene, absorbent core, tabletop, medical, moist toilet tissue, meat packaging.
+Baby wipes, industrial and food service wipes, feminine hygiene, absorbent cores, tabletop, medical, moist toilet tissue, meat packaging